ecoderP/Netwalkersta/README.md

 The project was completed in a single weekend.

-Tech used: HTML, CSS and Javascript.
+Tech used: HTML, CSS, Javascript and Figma

-See the completed work here:
+See the completed work here:  https://netwalkerstar.netlify.app/